iqrasafdarr/MedVisionAI/README.md

 ### Interpretation

-The reported Dice and IoU values are **slice-level metrics calculated on slices containing ground-truth tumor foreground**.
+The reported Dice and IoU values are **slice-level metrics calculated on test slices containing ground-truth tumor foreground**.

-They should not be interpreted as whole-volume 3D segmentation scores.
+They should therefore **not** be interpreted as whole-volume 3D segmentation scores.

-The relatively large standard deviation also indicates substantial variation in segmentation difficulty across slices.
+The relatively large standard deviation indicates substantial variation in segmentation difficulty across individual slices.

 ---